DaPoox/ParisLibraries/README.md

 This was a small school project, where we had to create a similar database architecture for some libraries in the city of Paris.
 The approach was simple: One database shared between the set of the libraries.
 The main steps:
-- Imagine the main structure of the databse (Model.pdf).
+- Picture the main structure of the databse (Model.pdf).
 - Create the tables.
 - Populate the tables with data samples.
 - Create the necessary triggers and functions (Trying to imagine all the possible scenarios).